Model Theory for a Compact Cardinal: Introduction

+Of course, before all this we have to define saturation and local saturation.
+This is straightforward, but `unfortunately' two wonderful properties true in the first order case are missing: existence and uniqueness.

-The main achievement is in \S2: a characterization of the minimal theories as stable with $\theta$-n.c.p. under reasonable definition.
-But unlike the first order case, for $\triangleleft_{\lambda,\theta}$-maximal $T$, we get local saturation for no $D \in \uf_\theta(\lambda)$, and some stable theories (even just theories of one equivalence relation) are maximal.
-In fact we get two characterizations: one for the local version (dealing with types containing $\varphi(\bar x_\varepsilon,\bar a)$ only for one $\varphi$, various $\bar a$'s) and another for the global one (naturally for theories $T,|T| = \theta$).
+The main achievements are in \S3,\S4: first (in \ref{a33}), a characterization of the (locally) minimal theories as stable with $\theta$-n.c.p. under reasonable definitions (see Definition \ref{a9}).
+But unlike the first order case, some stable theories (even just theories of one equivalence relation) are maximal.
+In fact we get two characterizations: one for the local version (dealing with types containing formulas $\varphi(\bar x_{[\eps]},\bar a)$ only for one $\varphi$ and various $\bar a$-s) and another for the global one (naturally for theories $T$ with $|T| = \theta$).
+Second (in \ref{a33g}), we characterize the $\blacktriangleleft_{\lambda,\theta}$-minimal $T$ as definably stable with the $\theta$-n.c.p.

-In \S3 we characterize $\bbL^1_{< \theta}$-equivalent with isomorphic iterated ultra-powers by being $\bbL'_\theta$-equivalence, where $\bbL'_\theta$ is the logic introduced in \cite{Sh:797}.

 We may hope this will help us to resolve the categoricity spectrum.
-It is natural to try to first prove: unstable implies many models.
-But this is not so - see \ref{y45}; so the situation has a marked difference than the first order case.
+It is natural to try to first prove that having long linear orders implies many models.
+But this is not so --- see \ref{y45} --- so the situation has a marked difference from the first order case.
+We hope to continue this in \cite{Sh:F1396} and see the related \cite{Sh:1064}; note that criteria for ``there is no universal model of $T$ in $\lambda$" help to prove the non-categoricity of $T \subseteq \bbL_{\theta,\theta}$ in $\lambda$.
+See survey \cite{Dj05} and the recent \cite{Sh:F1808}.

-This work was presented in a lecture in MAMLS meeting, Fall 2012 and in a course in The Hebrew University, Spring 2012.
+This work was presented in a lecture in MAMLS meeting, Fall 2012 and in courses in The Hebrew University, Spring 2012 and 2013.

+We thank Doron Shafrir for (in late 2013) proof-reading, pointing out several problematic claims (subsequently some were withdrawn, some changed, some given a full proof) and rewriting the proof of \ref{a23}(3).